V3 routing

 These patterns break V3 apps on at least one hosting context (slug-hosted web, preview iframe, or native).
 Treat them as hard constraints.
 The Fliplet Studio AI builder enforces them with an automated lint on generated boot HTML (each violation carries a ruleId matching the rows below); hand-authored apps must follow the same rules.

-window-location-hash Reading or writing window.location.hash / location.hash Navigate with history.pushState(state, '', Fliplet.Router.getBasePath() + path).
-Read the current path from location.pathname after stripping the base prefix.
+window-location-hash Reading or writing window.location.hash / location.hash with no platform guard On web, navigate with history.pushState(state, '', Fliplet.Router.getBasePath() + path) and read the current path from location.pathname after stripping the base.
+On native, location.hash is required (path pushState is blocked on file:).
+Branch on Fliplet.Router.isNative().

 path-dispatcher 3+ if (location.pathname === '/…') branches, or switch (location.pathname) { case '/…': … }, used as a hand-rolled router Build your framework’s router from Fliplet.Router.getRouteManifest().
 Each framework’s wiring is in Framework examples below.
 Single-branch guards like if (location.pathname === '/login') return; are fine — the lint only fires on dispatcher-shaped chains.